1. What personal information about me does Loop collect or hold?

 • in connection with a sale or proposed sale of Loop, or substantially all of its assets, to a third party, in which case any personal information about you that we disclose will be subject to the same constraints on use and disclosure as under this policy.

-We may publish case studies in relation to use of Loop, but any such case study will not specifically refer to you without your consent.
+We may disclose de-identified Content or usage data to Customers (or potential Customers) or publish case studies in relation to use of Loop, but any such Content, usage data or case study will not specifically refer to you without your consent.

 Where practicable, users of the Service and others have the right to interact with us anonymously.